 Your permalink also influences whether real readers will want to click through to your site.

 And finally, if you change permalinks once is blog is established can be disastrous.

 When you write a post or page on your site – WordPress gives it a unique web address.

 For example, take a look at the address bar in your browser as you read this article.
 It should say http://almostpractical.com/changing-your-permalinks/

 This address is called a permalink, and it is basically the place where your article lives on the internet.

 A good permalink structure is so important for SEO.

 The words in your URL give the search engines a clue as to what your article is all about.

-If you have ever seen an article on the web that has a big, long url that is filled with numbers and letters and lots of gibberish – then you know that the web designer or web master did not change the permalink structure.
+If you have ever seen an article on the web that has a big, long URL that is filled with numbers and letters and lots of gibberish – then you know that the web designer or webmaster did not change permalinks when they set up the blog.

 Keep in mind this rule of thumb – if YOU can’t figure out what the article is all about by looking at the URL, then neither can the search engines.